mihasya/alsocloud/part1.md

 <!SLIDE fixed-top>
 ## RabbitMQ
-  * Definitely a grenade for our knife-fight
+  * A grenade for our knife-fight
-  * Very high throughput, both in and out
-  * Lots of concurrent connections/consumers
+  * Very flexible - more than we need
   * 2.x bulletproof - no stability issues
-  * Disk persistor - well understood degradation
+  * Disk persistor - degradation over failure
+  * See talk at 1:30PM